Herbert Scheibe: Political promotions

 Scheibe was placed on the (lengthy) candidate list for membership of the Party Central Committee in 1967.
 He served as a member of the Central Committee from 1975 till 1986.
-From 1972 till his retirement from active service on 15 March 1985 General Colonel Scheibe served in succession to General Lieutenant Walter Borning as Head of the Security Department of the Party Central Committee.
+From 1972 till his retirement from active service on 15 March 1985 General Colonel Scheibe served in succession to General Lieutenant Walter Borning as Head of the Department for Security Affairs of the Party Central Committee.